Skip to content

 Logs & history

-SARA records meaningful actions on records (for example: creation, edits, approvals, rejections, status changes).
+SARA records meaningful actions on records — creation, edits, approvals, rejections, status changes, and other events.
+This supports transparency, auditability, and traceability.

 For details, see: Logs & History